Skip to content

 $postcode = $form->getField('postcode')->getValue();

-// Calculate shipping zone based on location
+// Calculate the shipping zone based on the full location

 $zone = $this->calculateShippingZone($country, $region, $postcode);